 Life is full of ups and downs, and being able to remain optimistic can help you to move through even some of the darkest times.
 Optimism is not about seeing rainbows and butterflies around every corner, but allowing us to learn from situations, find small positives and see new opportunities – even when things get tough.

 It’s often assumed that optimistic people were simply born or raised that way.
 Though it’s a skill that people can learn and develop at any age.

 With this in mind, we’ve pulled together a selection of tools to help you take a more positive, proactive approach to every situation.
-At a time when there is much uncertainty surrounding the future, a little optimism can go a long way in restoring some hope and happiness.
+If you’re struggling with anything at the moment, a little optimism can go a long way in restoring some hope and happiness.

 What is optimism?